 The software itself offers a simple, user-friendly dashboard interface.
 Retailers can set up alerts for the exceptions and events that they choose.
 Over 50 policy templates are available.
 If a rule is breached, the system automatically logs it and sends an alert, with a connection to the CCTV system to provide visual confirmation and evidence.

 When an event occurs, the end user has full transaction data immediately available on-screen for review.
-This includes the type of policy violation, receipt data, a screenshot of till information that was input and CCTV video of the event, with playback controls as standard.
+This includes the type of policy violation, receipt data, a screenshot of till information fed into the system and CCTV video of the event, with playback controls as standard.

 Data transfer overload

 Data security is a major system feature.
-Servers are hosted in the British Isles, and no credit card data is recorded, transmitted or retained.
+Servers are hosted in the British Isles.
+No credit card data is recorded, transmitted or retained.

-Transpeye is PCI DSS compliant with robust data encryption.
+Transpeye is PCI DSS compliant and features “robust” data encryption.